 What Is The Best Material for an Oil Seal?

-Oil seals can be made from several types of polymers, but the most effective is polytetrafluoroethylene, or PTFE.
+Oil seals can be made from several types of polymers, but one of the most effective is polytetrafluoroethylene, or PTFE.
 PTFE has exceptionally low friction, allowing it to resist abrasion and retain its integrity over time.
 PTFE is also resistant to high temperatures and chemical solvents, and it requires minimal lubrication, making it ideal for almost any operating environment.

-Although PTFE is an excellent general-purpose oil seal material, other elastomers can also be appropriate, including silicone, nitrile, and EPDM.
+Although PTFE is an excellent general-purpose oil seal material, using elastomers can also be appropriate, including silicone, nitrile, and EPDM.
 Materials are often chosen based on specific application requirements, such as the need to withstand specific chemicals.
 The mechanical properties of the rotary shaft, including shaft hardness and roughness, can also impact the selection of an oil seal elastomer.
 For instance, a softer metal shaft often requires a softer seal material than PTFE.

 Why Does Rotary Shaft Roughness Matter for Oil Seals?